 Organize Cleaning Supplies

-It can be difficult to keep spray bottles, laundry detergent and other cleaning supplies from falling over and making a mess under your kitchen sink.
+It can be difficult to keep spray bottles, laundry detergent and other cleaning supplies from falling over and making a mess under your kitchen or laundry sink.
 Thankfully, we have plenty of cabinet organization tips and tricks.

 To keep your cleaning supplies upright, hang them from a short tension rod inside your cabinet.
 Another clever idea is to slide a paper towel roll through the tension rod for easy access.